 “Yeah, he did.”
 We went back to finish the dregs of tomato puree buck.
 The next day I awoke feeling like someone had drilled a two-inch hole through my skull.
 That was my first and last foray into buck territory.

-A week later I was in the chow line with Murf the Surf, another chain gang legend who’d become infamous for stealing jewelry from a New York museum, but was serving life for the murders of a couple of women in South Florida.
-Murf was like the prison welcome wagon, taking promising new prisoners in hand and introducing them to prison society.
+A week later I was in the chow line with Murph the Surf, another chain gang legend who’d become infamous for stealing jewelry from a New York museum, but was serving life for the murders of a couple of women in South Florida.
+Murph was like the prison welcome wagon, taking promising new prisoners in hand and introducing them to prison society.

 “Herc, I want you to meet a good friend of mine, Charlie.
 Charlie, Herc.”